California storm brings power outages, shuts down highway

 Flash-flood watches and warnings were eventually lifted for areas burned by the fires that scorched more than 155 square miles (404 square kilometers) of brush and timber acres in November, destroyed about 1,600 structures and claimed three lives.

-The sun emerged in Los Angeles on Sunday and the red carpet for the evenings Golden Globe awards were expected to remain dry.
-Scattered showers were possible later in the night.
+The sun emerged in Los Angeles on Sunday and the red carpet for the evenings Golden Globe remained dry.

 Strong winds and downed trees knocked out electricity for at least 80,000 customers across the Sacramento region Sunday night.
 The National Weather Service said Sunday that winds gusted up to 49 mph (79 kph).